Our approach to responsible business

 More information on the discussions and decisions made at RBC and CCRC through the year can be found in our climate-related financial disclosures - PDF 1.4MB (opens in a new window).

 Responsible Business and Climate Change Risk teams

-Our Responsible Business and Climate Change Risk teams are mapped into our governance structure to drive environmental, social, and governance considerations throughout our Society.
-By having dedicated teams and governance, we can ensure both risks and opportunities are continually explored and drive engagement at all levels of our business.
+Our Responsible Business and Climate Change Risk teams drive and co-ordinate ESG considerations throughout our Society.
+By having dedicated teams and governance, we can ensure both ESG risks and opportunities are continually explored and promoted at all levels of our Society.

 How we decide what to focus and report on

 We’ve signed up to the UN Global Compact and the UN Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking.
 This means we’re committed to strategic alignment with the 2015 Paris Climate Agreement and to the UN Sustainable Development Goals (SDGs).

 There are 17 Sustainable Development Goals: They are:

 - Goal 2: Zero hunger